 --header 'Cookie: __profilin=p%3Dt'

-Execute code created by specific programming languages
+Execute programs created by a certain programming languages

 Step #1- Using the Terminal

-This is the screenshot of my Terminal.
+This is the screenshot of my terminal

 Step #2- Execute Ruby code with IRB (as we've learned in previous posts)